 OKR (Objectives and Key Results) is a popular goal management framework that helps companies implement strategy.
 The benefits of OKR include improved focus, increased transparency, and better alignment.
-OKR achieves this by organizing employees and the work they do around achieving common goals.
+OKR achieves this by organizing employees and the work they do around achieving common objectives.

 An OKR consists of an Objective, which defines a goal to be achieved, and up to 5 Key Results, which measure progress towards the Objective.
 Each OKR can also have Initiatives, which describe the work required to drive progress on the Key Results.

 The OKR framework includes a number of rules which help employees prioritize, align, focus and measure the outcome of the work they do.

 OKR helps entire companies communicate company strategy to employees in an actionable, measurable way.
 It also helps companies to move from an output to an outcome-based approach to work.

 An Objective is a description of a goal to be achieved in the future.
 An Objective sets a clear direction and provides motivation.
 An Objective can be thought of like a destination on a map.

 A Key Result is a metric with a starting value and a target value that measures progress towards an Objective.
 While and Objective is like a destination on a map, a Key Result is like a signpost with a distance that shows you how close you are.

 “Where do I want to go?”